amoebbee/tool-template-main/README.md

+# The Endless Nights Engine (Built on OnlyWorlds)

-# OnlyWorlds Tool Template
+**Original Template**: OnlyWorlds Tool Template

-A clean, minimal template for building tools that interact with the OnlyWorlds API.
-Perfect for beginners to get started with world-building data management.
+**New Purpose**: A witness engine for exploring worlds where knowledge has weight

+> This project extends the OnlyWorlds template into a full game engine.
+See `README-ENGINE.md` for complete documentation.

 ## 🚀 Quick Start